-JOHN LOWRIE MORRISON (Jolomo) was born in 1948 in North Kelvinside, Maryhill, Glasgow and is now one of Scotland’s most loved and sought after artists.
+JOHN LOWRIE MORRISON (Jolomo) is one of Scotland’s most loved and sought after artists.
+He was born in 1948 in North Kelvinside, Maryhill, Glasgow and lived in Glasgow until adulthood.

 Having studied Fine Art — Drawing & Painting — at Glasgow School of Art from 1967 - 1971, he went on to undertake Postgraduate Studies at GSA in 1971 - 1972 and then a Dip.
 Ed. in 1972 - 1973.

 For more than 25 years John pursued a successful career in art education from his base in Mid Argyll, rising to Principal Teacher of Art & Design at Lochgilphead High School and Argyll Staff Tutor and then Art Adviser/Education Officer to Strathclyde Region.